ChalithaUdara/Stanbol-Yago-Site/README.md

 that will not be parsed by Jena RDF Parser.(these will generate RiotExceptions and files will not be indexed correctly)

-In Order to fix these dumps you need to copy dumps_fix.sh script to the directory containing downloaded dumps and run it (This may take a while to complete depending on your system resources)
+In Order to fix these dumps you need to copy dumps_fix.sh script to the indexing root directory(same directory contaning yago indexer jar file) and run it (This may take a while to complete depending on your system resources)

 ### (5) Entity Scores